Best Hostels in Europe: Budget Accommodation Guide

 What are the best hostels in Europe?

-Standouts include Hostel Mostel in Sofia, EastSeven in Berlin, Sir Toby's in Prague, Sunset Destination in Lisbon, Gallery Hostel in Porto and The Hat in Madrid — each known for a different strength, from social buzz to quiet comfort.
+Standouts include Hostel Mostel in Sofia, EastSeven in Berlin, Sir Toby's in Prague, Hostel Ruthensteiner in Vienna, The RomeHello in Rome, Sunset Destination in Lisbon and Steel House in Copenhagen — each known for a different strength, from social buzz to quiet design comfort.

 Are hostels in Europe safe?